Tips To Help Us Serve You Better

 • Items are limited to what can be carried onto the vehicle in a single trip.
 All carry-on items must be closed and secured for cleanliness and safety.

+• The use of smoke and vapor products is prohibited.
 Remember: Smoking on board buses is strictly prohibited by Connecticut State law.

 • Do not eat, drink or bring open containers on the vehicle.